-The United States was a leading force in the establishment of the World Bank in 1944 and remains the largest shareholder of the World Bank today.
-As the only World Bank shareholder that retains veto power over changes in the Bank’s structure, the United States plays a unique role in influencing and shaping development priorities.
+The United States was a leading force in the establishment of the International Bank for Reconstruction and Development (IBRD) in 1944 and remains the largest shareholder of the World Bank Group today.
+As the only World Bank Group shareholder that retains veto power over certain changes in the Bank’s structure, the U.S. plays a unique role in influencing and shaping global development priorities.

-Through the World Bank Group, the United States participates in addressing international development challenges of vital importance.
-The United States has a long history of generously supporting the World Bank Group's mission and has been a champion of the International Development Association (IDA), the Bank’s fund for the poorest, which provides low-interest loans and grants to developing countries for education, health, infrastructure, agriculture, communications, economic and institutional development.
+Through the WBG, the U.S. participates in addressing international development challenges.
+The U.S. has a long history of generously supporting the WBG's mission and has been a champion of the International Development Association (IDA), the Bank’s fund for the poorest.

-The U.S. Executive Director is nominated by the President of the United States, confirmed by the U.S. Senate, and represents the United States on the Board of Directors of the World Bank Group.
-See detailed description of the governance structure of the World Bank Group.
+The U.S. Executive Director is nominated by the President of the United States, confirmed by the U.S. Senate, and represents the U.S. on the Board of Directors of the WBG.
+See detailed description of the governance structure of the WBG.

-As an official of the World Bank Group, the U.S. Executive Director has a duty to support the mission of the institution, as well as to represent the interests of the United States and enforce legislative mandates established by the U.S. Congress.
+As an official of the WBG, the U.S. Executive Director has a duty to support the mission of the institution, as well as to represent the interests of the United States and enforce legislative mandates established by the U.S. Congress.